Time behaviour of Hubble parameter by torsion: Time dependence of Hubble parameter

-In figure~\ref{hq_c} we see that the periodic oscillation along the light cone reveals only a certain window where the Hubble parameter can increase with time $\dot H>0$ as observed.
-Choosing this interval we can determine the initial and final time of this universe window as the present cosmos by $H(t_0)=H(t_f)=\infty$, the present time by $H(t_p)=72$km/sMpc and the time where the Hubble parameter changes from falling to increasing time by $\dot H(t_c)=0$.
+In figure~\ref{hq_c} we see that the periodic oscillation along the light cone reveals only one certain window where the Hubble parameter can increase with time $\dot H>0$ as observed.
+Choosing this interval as indicated by the shaded area we can determine the initial and final time of this universe window as the present cosmos by $H(t_0)=H(t_\infty)=\infty$, the present time by $H(t_p)$ and the time where the Hubble parameter changes from falling to increasing time by $\dot H(t_c)=0$.
+We determine the present time by reproducing the deceleration parameter (\ref{hq1}) according to the value (\ref{values}).
 For any parameter $r_0$ we can now determine these times together with the cosmological constant plotted in figure~\ref{age_t}.

-We see that the unknown parameter $\bar r_0$ as the starting place in figure~\ref{a_rt} determines all three values of initial time, ending time as well as the cosmological constant due to the known present data.
-The time in the past is than given where the Hubble constant has changed from decreasing to increasing behaviour.
+We see that the unknown parameter $\bar r_0$ as the starting place in figure~\ref{a_rt} determines all three values of initial time, ending time as well as the cosmological constant due to the known present data (\ref{values}).
 Larger $\bar r_0$ implies larger times accompanied by larger cosmological constant.
 In turn if we know the cosmological constant by other measurements we know $\bar r_0$ and the times are fixed.
 Please note that we have set the timescale to initially $t_0=0$ such that only the differences in times matter.
-As a note, the oscillating behaviour as big bounce instead of big bang has been reported in \cite{POP10,Pop12} due to torsion.
+The oscillating behaviour as big bounce instead of big bang has been reported in \cite{POP10,Pop12} due to torsion.
+Such turning point in the Hubble parameter was obtained by considering unstable de Sitter state \cite{CMY19}.
+Dependent on the parameter $r_0$ we can now find different ages and ending of the universe.